holloway/mahara-mobile/README.md

     npm install

+Next build the application,

+    npm run build

-Next build the application using `node_modules/.bin/gulp` and then use the `./www/` output directory as a Phonegap project.
+And then use the `./www/` output directory as a Phonegap project (`cordova run android`), or run,

-cordova plugin add cordova-plugin-camera

-cordova plugin add cordova-plugin-camera

- (e.g. zip it and upload it to Phonegap Build).
+    npm run devwebserver

+...to use it in your browser.
+Note that as certain plugins aren't available some features are disabled for browser use.

 ## Troubleshooting